-What I love the most about this soup is how it get’s better over time, so be sure to save some for the next day!
-When it comes to this soup, I think everyone has their own approach and adds their special preferences and little extras along the way, yet somehow we all end up serving the same great tasting soup, that continues to bring people together.
+What I love the most about this soup is how it gets better over time, so be sure to save some for the next day!
+When it comes to this soup, I think everyone has their own approach and adds their special preferences and little extras along the way, yet somehow we all end up serving the same great-tasting soup that brings people together.
 I’ve made Zuppa for friends and small gatherings and years later and we still reminisce about it, because it’s that good!

-The flavors in the soup are simple and start with 2 key ingredients; sausage & onions.
+The flavors in the soup are simple and start with 2 key ingredients; Italian sausage & onions.
 Once the onions and sausage have cooked down they act as the key flavor agents for this soup and while I love a seasoned dish, you really don’t need a lot of seasoning.
-Salt, pepper, and maybe a little garlic powder is all you need to make THE BEST Zuppa Toscana soup, trust me.
+Here is what I use:

 HOW I MAKE MY ZUPPA TOSCANA SOUP

 Cook the sausage in a large pot until there is no pink, about 7-9 minutes.
 Remove and drain on a paper towel-lined plate.
 Add the onions to the same pot and cook until they are translucent then add in the garlic and saute until fragrant.
 Stir in the seasonings and mix well.

 Pour in the chicken broth and bring the broth to a rolling boil.
 Add the potatoes and cook until the potatoes are tender for about 10 minutes.
 Add the cooked sausage and kale.
 Cook the kale until it reaches your desired tenderness.
 Stir in the heavy cream and simmer for 5-10 minutes.

 Top with crushed bacon pieces and freshly grated parmesan cheese.Print